shalluv/blog/about.md

 title: Poonpipob Kunlayanathee
 ---

-### This is just a personal blog from 18 years old boy.
-So, please do not cite this blog as a source of any kind except for personal use. . . or do.
-I don't really care [as].
-I'm JK please don't.
+### This is just a personal blog written by 18 years old boy.
+So, please do not cite this blog as a source of any kind. . . or do.
+I don't really care but I'll take no responsibility.

 ![](/assets/img/tired-bear.png)